bridgecrewio/checkov-jetbrains-ide/README.md

 ---
-The plugin is based on the [IntelliJ Platform Plugin Template][template].
+The plugin is based on the [Jetbrains Platform Plugin Template][template].

 [template]: https://github.com/JetBrains/intellij-platform-plugin-template